 Problems with Bridges

-The main problem with bridges is that they are very difficult to build after the motorway has been built.
-It requires several months of roadworks and at least one overnight closure.
+The main problem with bridges is that they are very difficult to build after the motorway has opened.
+Doing so requires several months of roadworks and at least one overnight closure.
 The highway authority will expect a considerable bill to be paid by the operator, who will usually conclude that it's not worth it.

 Similarly, bridges can be difficult to maintain.
 Many motorway bridges were built in the early 1960s, and the highway authorities have enough work to do trying to maintain them all without having to cooperate with all the different service station operators too.
-Even basic maintenance like repainting could have an affect on the traffic below, while emergency repairs can be catastrophic.
-In 2010, Medway services had a broken window on its bridge, which caused the M2 to be completely closed.
+Even basic maintenance like repainting could have an effect on the traffic below, while emergency repairs can be catastrophic.
+In 2010, Medway services had a broken window on its bridge, which required the M2 below to be completely closed.

 Bridges quickly fell out of favour with customers too.
 They are psychological barriers: while most people would happily stroll around a few shops, they hate walking up stairs.
 If the customer has to walk up the stairs, and especially if they have to make a long walk along an empty and noisy bridge, by the time they get to the other end they have usually lost all interest in whatever it was they came for.
 As a result, facilities positioned on the bridges noticed a drop in trade.
 In addition, awareness of accessibility issues made working with a bridge more expensive, and that cost couldn't be justified.

-Sometimes, the layout of the land means it's simply not possible to have two buildings opposite each other.
-Similarly, by the late 1960s, the preferred design was to position the main buildings far away from the motorway.
-This makes working with bridges difficult, as you have to design a safe route to get pedestrians through the car park and across the main access road, even if you don't think anybody will bother with it.
+Sometimes, the shape of the land means it's simply not possible to have two buildings directly opposite each other.
+Similarly, by the late 1970s, the preferred design was to position the main buildings far away from the motorway.
+These scenarios make adding a bridge difficult, especially once you try to provide a safe path between the building and the bridge.

-The other point to consider is that as far as the operator is concerned, the best layout is to build offline.
+The other point to consider is that as far as the operator is concerned, the best layout is to build offline (such as at a junction).
 This offers them all the benefits of a bridge, but with none of the drawbacks.